 At the end of the day, there are plenty of different ways to build Lists into your workflow.
 Their main purpose is to add definition and clarity to your Spaces and Folders.

 Lists will be displayed right underneath the names of their parent Folders.

 Click on LIST INFO on the right side of a List title to view the List's Information.
 You can record any relevant information about the List you're working on here, including comments, attachments, priorities, owners, watchers, and general descriptions.

-Your tasks' parent Lists and Folders will be displayed in the upper left corner of each task in Board View if you toggle on “Show Folder & List names” by clicking on the cog icon.
+Your tasks' parent Lists and Folders will be displayed in the upper left corner of each task in Board View if you toggle on “Show Breadcrumbs” by clicking on Settings: